joshuasorkin/polyomino-express/README.md

 > of the polyomino can tile the plane.
 Copies that are rotated, for example, are not
 > allowed in the tilings we consider.
 If such a tiling exists the polyomino is called an
 > *exact polyomino*.

+The app uses the **canvas** package to construct the tiling server-side, and then renders the raster data using Jade.

 Tested with Chrome 100.0.4896.88